 4. Delphi Lodge, County Mayo

 You don’t just stay in Delphi – you experience it.
-This 1830s country house and fishing lodge sits snugly beneath the extraordinary soaring mountains that surround it – a haven of warmth on elemental Galway days.
-Log fires, cozy libraries, old-world glamor and lively communal dinners make the indoors a treat.
+This 1830s country house and fishing lodge sit snugly beneath the extraordinary soaring mountains that surround it – a haven of warmth on elemental Galway days.
+Log fires, cosy libraries, old-world glamour and lively communal dinners make the indoors a treat.
 Meanwhile, outside, soak up the beauty of Killary Fjord, stroll the buttery sands of the remote Silver Strand beach, and drive through the breathtaking Doolough Valley.

 5. Inis Meáin Suites, County Galway

 Hours can easily pass surveying the etched limestone landscape of Inis Meáin, criss-crossed with dry-stone walls and patchworks of grass.
 Sympathetic to its surrounding landscape, there’s nowhere better to stay than the Inis Meáin Suites: a dose of modern luxury and unique escapism, with an exceptional restaurant and rooms boasting panoramic views out to Galway Bay.
 Inis Meáin is the smallest of the Aran Islands and the suites facilitate great ways to explore it with bicycles, backpacks and hotpot lunches.

 Birds swoop overhead, wild flowers ripple in the breeze, waves crash against the rocks below: this is Loop Head Peninsula, where Atlantic views roll out before you and drama is everyday.
 Perched at the very tip of the Loop Head Peninsula, the lightkeeper’s house delivers self-catering accommodation Wild Atlantic Way-style, and is surrounded by seas rich in marine life.